Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waterfall-raging-rapids/_index.md

 {{% section-centered heading="Credits" anchor="credits" %}}

 This was actually the "original version" of my Waterfall game idea.
 After working on it, however, I realized how to make it simpler and remove all text.
 (This almost always happens and is why iteration is the magic word when trying to create _anything_.)
 That is why there are _two_ Waterfall games which I developed and released in parallel.

+The basic rules for this game are still **incredibly simple**.
+But because each tile has a unique written action on it, I still decided to call it a bit slower to play and harder to play _well_ than the other version.

 As such, for more background information or details, visit the [Waterfall](/waterfall/) project page.